Job Search Masterclass Specialized Job Searches

 Frequently Asked Questions

-Most important jobs rely on strategy, leadership, and problem-solving—these skills don't expire.
+Most senior roles rely on strategy, leadership, and problem-solving — these don't expire.

-While specific software or tools might have changed, your ability to lead a project or manage a team is still valuable.
-Spend a few days learning the newest industry trends, but don't let a small gap in software knowledge make you think you've lost your main expertise.
+While specific software may have changed, your ability to lead projects or manage teams remains intact.
+Spend a few days on the newest industry tools, but don't let a software gap make you doubt your core expertise.
+LinkedIn's 2022 research found that 53% of people actually perform better at their jobs after a career break.

 Focus on what matters.

-Coming back to work shouldn't feel like you are paying a penalty.
-If you keep treating your time away like a debt you have to repay with lower salary or junior titles, you will stay stuck where you are—too experienced for the simple jobs and overlooked for the ones you truly want.
-By changing your focus from defending your past to solving a company’s future problems, you prove that your professional worth hasn't disappeared—it was just waiting for the right chance.
+Coming back to work shouldn’t feel like you are paying a penalty.
+If you keep treating your time away like a debt you have to repay with lower salary or junior titles, you will stay stuck: too experienced for the simple jobs and overlooked for the ones you want.
+Shift your focus from defending your past to solving a company’s future problems.
+That’s how your professional worth becomes visible again.
+It never disappeared.
 Take time to review your career story and make sure it shows the expert you are today.

 Start Your Audit